ImperialCollegeLondon/M40001_lean/src/2021/logic/README.md

 If `h` is a hypothesis which somehow "bundles up" two pieces of information, then `cases h with h1 h2` will make hypothesis `h` vanish and will replace it with the two "components" which made the proof of `h` in the first place.
+An example of this occurring in logic sheet 4 is `h : P ∧ Q` which is a bundling of a proof of `P` and a proof of `Q`.

 ### Example